 Overall, impacts associated with Alternative 1 to community resources in Dunes West are expected to be permanent and minor, whereas impacts associated with Alternative 7A are expected to be permanent and moderate, due to the effects to "the pastures."
+Although the Compromise Alternative impacts "the pastures", as does Alternative 7A, the widening of SC 41 to three lanes, rather than five would result in a smaller impact to the community.
+Therefore, the impacts of the Compromise Alternative on the Dunes West community would be permanent and minor.

-Both of the build alternatives would affect small portions of two commercial development acreages.
+Alternatives 1 and 7A would each affect small portions of two commercial development acreages, and the Compromise Alternative would affect small portions of five commercial development acreages.
 These parcels currently function as vegetative buffers between residential portions of the community and SC 41.
-Impacts to these commercial properties associated with Alternative 1 and Alternative 7A widening of existing SC 41 are expected to be permanent and minor to negligible due to the maintenance of the majority of this developable commercial parcel alongside existing SC 41.
+Impacts to these commercial properties associated with Alternative 1, Alternative 7A, and the Compromise Alternative widening of existing SC 41 are expected to be permanent and minor to negligible due to the maintenance of the majority of this developable commercial parcel alongside existing SC 41.